 Now that we have had a sample of some of the outdoor activities, we needed a check into our accommodations.
 This evening we were staying at the world class Fairmont Scottsdale Princess.
 With it’s highly acclaimed restaurants, including Richard Sandoval’s La Hacienda, Michael Mina’s Bourbon Steak house, state of the art meeting facilities, outstanding Well & Being Spa (formerly Willow Stream Spa), six sparkling pools and two newly renovated 18-hole championship golf courses, including the home to the Annual PGA Tour Waste Management Phoenix Open.
 We were well aware that we were at are one of the best resorts in the world.
 Exemplary customer service, impeccable grounds, and even a sweet Golden Retriever who greets the guests are examples of elevated hospitality.

 Being able to experience one of the country’s most acclaimed Mexican cuisine restaurants, La Hacienda, was indeed a lively and memorable experience.
 Each appetizer and entrée was a reflection of skillful European cooking techniques, elevating the vibrant flavors and texture of Mexican cuisine.
 We loved the tequila tasting with the rattle snake fangs and tail as innovative props to get you to pay attention to diversity of tequilas.
 The highlight was the flaming cocktail that created a chorus of ooh’s and ahh’s throughout the restaurant; A wonderful way to say Adios to a grand dining experience.
+However, one must not get too carried away with the variety of drinking options, especially if they have to drive back afterward.
+Considering how stringent DUI laws are across the States in America, Arizona is not far behind.
+A simple search on the internet about the charges incurred due to a DUI and the cost of hiring a Phoenix DUI lawyer would give patrons a fair idea on this topic.

 Gilbert Arizona has become a vibrant locale for delicious cuisine and tasty libations over the last few years.
 We visited Postino East Wine Café right on the main street in downtown Gilbert.
 This venue has a selection of 40 hand-selected unique wines many of which are from Arizona.
 We also tasted through simple, delicious food featuring local ingredients like Bruschetta, Panini’s, salads and soups.
 Postino is an upbeat, warm, friendly and has atmosphere that brings people together.